MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 <!-- ====================================================================== -->
 ## Apps in the WebView2 Samples repo

 The [WebView2 Samples repo](https://github.com/MicrosoftEdge/WebView2Samples) includes sample projects for Win32, WPF, WinForms, and WinUI.
-The Microsoft Visual Studio solution file [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln) gathers the following samples.
 These samples are hybrid applications that use the Microsoft Edge WebView2 control.

-When you open `WebView2Samples.sln` in Visual Studio, Solution Explorer contains the following WebView2 samples, as project folders:
+Clone the WebView2 Samples repo and then open the solution file [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln) in Microsoft Visual Studio.
+When you open the solution file in Visual Studio, **Solution Explorer** contains the following WebView2 samples, as projects:

 :::image type="content" source="media/solution-file-webview2samples.png" alt-text="Solution Explorer for the WebView2Samples repo, showing the WebView2 samples as projects." lightbox="media/solution-file-webview2samples.png":::

-The following are descriptions of the samples that are included in the [WebView2 Samples repo](https://github.com/MicrosoftEdge/WebView2Samples).
+The WebView2 Samples repo contains the following projects, in `WebView2Samples.sln`:

 | Type of sample | Sample Project | Description |
 |---|---|---|